Wrongful death occurs when someone’s negligence or bad intent causes the death of another.

 Because of the complexity of Missouri law, if the decedent has died without close family, it is highly advisable that a lawyer who specializes in wrongful death actions be consulted to determine who might be legally entitled to bring a suit on the deceased’s behalf.
 A court, as noted, can appoint a special plaintiff to pursue legal action against the at fault party if close family cannot be identified.

-Suits for wrongful deaths that result from intentional acts are usually investigated criminally (for example, as a homicide), prior to being pursued civilly.
+Suits for wrongful deaths that result from intentional acts are usually investigated criminally (for example, as a homicide), prior to being pursued civilly by a wrongful death lawyer.
 There are numerous differences between a criminal and civil trial in the case of an intentional death.
 A criminal trial seeks to apportion criminal fault for the death: for example, through criminal penalties like imprisonment.
 Criminal courts are constrained by more restrictive rules of evidence, meaning that certain relevant pieces of evidence cannot be entered into the trial proceedings.
 Almost all criminal cases are tried before a jury, and require the highest legal standard to be met, the “beyond a reasonable doubt standard,” sometimes thought to mean a 98% or 99% certainty that the crime has occurred.
 A criminal trial does not result in, nor is it intended to result in, financial compensation for the family of the deceased individual.

 In contrast, the goal of a civil trial is to compensate, usually through monetary damages, the victims of the death.
 A civil trial is often held before a judge, instead of a full jury (or, more frequently, is resolved before a trial), has more relaxed evidentiary rules (permitting more relevant evidence to be entered into trial), and the case must not be proved “beyond a reasonable doubt.”
 Civil trials are brought by an injured party or, in the case of a wrongful death, by the deceased party’s family, whereas a criminal trial is bought by a state or federal prosecutor.

 However, importantly, the perpetrator of the act does not need to be found legally guilty at a criminal trial for the family of the deceased to pursue a wrongful death claim.
 Numerous cases throughout the country, and in Missouri, have demonstrated that an alleged perpetrator of a crime, found not guilty at a criminal trial, may still be civilly liable for their actions.
 For example, in Missouri, in the fatal shooting of Michael Brown, the decision not to charge the police officer involved in the shooting absolved the officer of criminal responsibility, but did not absolve him, or the police department, of civil responsibility: that is, the possibility that the officer and/or the department may need to pay significant funds to the family of the deceased.
-Indeed, the Michael Brown civil case was settled out of court for an undisclosed sum after a wrongful death lawsuit brought by his family.
+Indeed, the Michael Brown civil case was settled out of court for an undisclosed sum after a wrongful death lawsuit brought by his family with the help of a wrongful death lawyer.
 Unfortunately, however, many perpetrators of homicide (whether found guilty in a criminal case or not) do not have sufficient assets to cover the damages caused by their acts, and the financial burden of bringing a lawsuit often dwarfs the expected recovery.
 Most insurance policies, like home insurance policies or umbrella policies, do not cover intentional acts (as they might in the case of unintentional wrongful deaths).
 These sorts of claims are therefore difficult to pursue except against the very wealthy.

 Except for when international as described above, wrongful death claims are generally considered using normal negligence principles, or the principles applicable to the type of injury sustained.
 These principles are factually and legally specific to the underlying action that caused the death.
 For example, if the death was caused by a defective product, Missouri laws and civil cases governing bringing suits under a product liability claim would apply.
 Similarly, if the death was caused by a traffic accident, Missouri laws governing traffic accidents would apply.
 In general, however, the deceased’s estate must prove that there was a duty to protect against the death that occurred—for example, in the case of a traffic accident, all drivers have a duty to drive safely on the road.
 Next, the estate must prove that a breach of this duty occurred—for example, a driver was driving while intoxicated.
-Next, the estate must prove sufficient causation—for example, because the driver was driving his car while drunk, he hit the deceased’s car at high speed.
+Next, the estate’s wrongful death lawyer must prove sufficient causation—for example, because the driver was driving his car while drunk, he hit the deceased’s car at high speed.
 Finally, the estate must prove that injuries occurred—usually, in the case of a wrongful death, this is obvious, because the deceased has died.

 If the deceased has died as a result of a defective product, instead of due to a negligence accident (like in a car accident), a different legal theory can apply called strict product liability.
 Strict liability in product liability cases in Missouri means that any entity in the stream of commerce for a given product can be liable for injuries resulting from using that product, even if that party was not negligent in the creation of the product, provided that three standards are met: that the product was used in an “intended or reasonably foreseeable manner” (which can include reasonably foreseeable misuse), that the product was in a defective condition when it left the possession of the party being sued, and that the defective product was the “legal cause” of the injuries suffered.
 This means that, for example, if a manufacturer created a defective product, shipped the already defective product to Walmart using UPS, and sold it to a consumer shopping at Walmart, the designer, manufacturer, UPS, and Walmart could all be hypothetically liable for injuries suffered by the customer, despite UPS and Walmart being entirely uninvolved in the creation of the defect.